Gwen Stefani To Headline The 2019 Singapore Grand Prix

 Stefani’s concert will take place after the race.
 Tickets to watch the concert and the Formula 1 Singapore Airlines Singapore Grand Prix vary in price — S$188 for a single-day Saturday ticket and S$278 for a three-day ticket.

-For the past year, Gwen has been embarking on her own Las Vegas residency, “Just A Girl,” at the Zappos Theater.
-Recently, The Inquisitr noted her audience expressing that they can’t get enough of the show, and that they demand they need to see it again.
+For the past year, Gwen has been performing in her own Las Vegas residency show “Just A Girl” at the Zappos Theater.
+Recently, The Inquisitr noted her audience expressing that they can’t get enough of the show and that they desire to see it again.

 The show contains many of her hits as a solo artist, a member of No Doubt, and a couple of familiar covers, per Setlist.fm.

-Stefani rose to fame when she was the lead singer of the hugely successful ’90s band, No Doubt.
-Their breakthrough album, Tragic Kingdom, has been certified diamond after sales of 10 million in the U.S. alone, per RIAA.
+Stefani rose to fame when she was the lead singer of the hugely successful ’90s band No Doubt.
+Their breakthrough album, Tragic Kingdom, has been certified diamond after sales of 10 million copies in the U.S. alone, per RIAA.
 The album contained the huge hits “Don’t Speak,” “Just A Girl,” and “Spiderwebs.”

 Since then, they have released three more studio albums — Return of Saturn, Rock Steady, and Push and Shove.